-- Meet at the location described, and look for the blue Coastkeeper pop-up tent.
+- Meet at the location described, and look for the blue Surfrider tent.
 That’s where you’ll start your morning by signing in and borrowing cleanup supplies.

-- We will have supplies on hand, but by bringing your own reusable gloves, reusable bag/bucket and/or reusable water bottle, we create less waste in order to remove it.
+- We will have supplies on hand, but please bring your own as our supplies are limited.
+By bringing your own reusable gloves, reusable bag/bucket and/or reusable water bottle, you help us create zero waste at our cleanups.

 - Please wear comfortable clothes, closed-toed shoes and sunscreen.
 All volunteers (individuals as well as groups) are welcome to participate and must sign this liability waiver.
 Volunteers under the age of 18 must have a parent or guardian present at the beginning of the cleanup to sign a liability waiver before the minor can participate.